 - How to Tell If a TikTok Video Is AI-Generated: 7 Signs to Check Right Now: the platform-specific detection guide with visual tells to use when no tool has flagged the content yet

-- What to Do When You Find a Deepfake on TikTok or Instagram: the step-by-step action guide for reporting and following up after you spot something suspicious
+- How to Report a Deepfake on TikTok, Instagram, or Facebook: the step-by-step action guide for reporting and following up after you spot something suspicious